 An “unsubscribe” link is essential for promotional emails.
 No matter how valuable you believe your content to be, you still need to give your subscribers a way to opt out of your emails.
 Opt-out links are legally required for any email marketing.
 It is also incredibly annoying to your audience if they cannot opt-out of emails they are uninterested in.
 If you do not include an opt-out link in your email marketing, you may end up in a spam folder by an annoyed recipient or get fined by the Federal Trade Commission.

 Spam Filter Test

 Spam filters are often a source of frustration for small business owners.
 While filters can prevent junk mail from piling up in inboxes, they can also mistake legitimate emails as spam.
 Spam filters cannot work at 100% accuracy.
-However, you can test whether or not your emails are being sent straight to the spam folder.
+There are ways to test whether or not your emails are being sent straight to the spam folder.

 A spam filter test allows you to see how your email marketing campaign will look in your audience’s inbox.
 It will be able to tell you if your emails end up making it to your audiences’ inbox or triggering any spam filters.
 The idea is to make sure that your promotional emails pass any spam filter tests so that your emails end up in the space you want them to be.
 There are spam filter tests that are available in many spaces.
 There are a variety of email marketing platforms available that can help you with all the aspects of your email marketing campaign, including spam filter tests.

 Email deliverability is whether an email was delivered into your audience’s inbox or skipped straight to the spam folder.
 This test measures your email’s ability to end up in the right place.
 Maybe you edited your emails and scrutinized them to make sure they are perfect.
 Unfortunately, there is still a chance that your emails are not making it to your subscribers.
 There are many ways to improve your email deliverability but oftentimes looking to experts may have the best results.